openmessaging/openchaos/README.md

 # Goals

-The framework proposals a unified API for vendors to provide solutions to various aspects of performing the principles of chaos engineering in a Cloud Native environment, its built-in modules will heavily testify reliability, availability and resilience for distriuted system, especially for messaging and eventing.
+The framework proposals a unified API for vendors to provide solutions to various aspects of performing the principles of chaos engineering in a Cloud Native environment, its built-in modules will heavily testify reliability, availability and resilience for distriuted system.
 Currently, the community supported the following platforms：

 - [Apache RocketMQ](https://rocketmq.apache.org/)
 - [Apache Kafka](https://kafka.apache.org/)